Doing 100 jumping jacks a day is considered a beneficial method for improving fitness and potentially shedding weight.1

 They have no impact on the knees and ankles, however those with shoulder issues may have trouble doing these.

-100 jumping jacks a day is a great way for most people to get their fitness journey up and running or for anyone simply looking to get healthy and reap its benefits; the 1 Month results showing before and after shots should be enough motivation to give them a try and provide a springboard to include them as a start to more robust exercise regimens.
+100 jumping jacks daily is a great way for most people to get their fitness journey up and running or for anyone simply looking to get healthy and reap its benefits; the 1 Month results showing before and after shots should be enough motivation to give them a try and provide a springboard to include them as a start to more robust exercise regimens.

 Swimming